turingschool/mod-0-curriculum/session2/index.md

 At the end of Session 5, you'll take a technical assessment that will showcase a subset skills you learn during Mod 0.
 The assessment will be performance-based rather than multiple choice.
 The assessment instructions will include a checklist of what we're looking for to know that you've practiced and mastered the material.

 Successful completion of assignments, session engagement, and the Session 5 Technical Assessment will result in a rating of "Turing-Ready."
-At any point if you feel like you may not meet the expectations, or you need advice/guidance on meeting an expectation, please reach out via Slack to either Rachel, Tim, or Sarah.
+At any point if you feel like you may not meet the expectations, or you need advice/guidance on meeting an expectation, please reach out via Slack to either David, Tim, or Joanne.

 <div class="try-it">
   <h3>Try It: Planning your Growth (Break out rooms)</h3>